For Biden, there's no place like a weekend home in Delaware | Law-Order

 Biden occasionally brought some of his six grandchildren on trips when he was vice president, as well as during last year's presidential campaign.
 Presidential travel doesn't come cheap.

-Federal agencies spent an estimated USD 13.6 million on four trips that then-President Donald Trump took to his waterfront Mar-a-Lago estate in Palm Beach, Florida, in February and March of 2017, the Government Accountability Office reported in 2019.
+Federal agencies spent an estimated $13.6 million on four trips that then-President Donald Trump took to his waterfront Mar-a-Lago estate in Palm Beach, Florida, in February and March of 2017, the Government Accountability Office reported in 2019.

 The figure includes USD 10.6 million to operate government aircraft and boats, and USD 3 million for transportation, lodging, meals and other expenses for government personnel supporting the president on the road, the report said.
 But not all presidential travel is the same.
 Trump took the more familiar version of Air Force One, a modified 747, on the two-hour-plus flight to the commercial airport in West Palm Beach, Florida.
 Biden has flown a smaller version of the aircraft for the roughly half-hour flight to the Delaware Air National Guard Base.
 He made this weekend's trip on the Marine One presidential helicopter.